Izofeu/blogger-discord-py/README.md

 # blogger-discord-py
 A simple Python app that automatically posts videos from a listening channel to Blogger.
+This version of the app is dedicated for [BlogDB.](https://github.com/Izofeu/blogdb)

 # What is this?
 This app is a Discord bot coded in Python whose job is to create posts on a Blogger blog via links to content hosted on Discord's servers, as Discord file links are permalinks.